Uclusion/uclusion-blog/_posts/2020-11-15-less-ceremony.md

 If the latter then why keep up an expensive pretense of self-governance?
 You don't need the team signed up to a plan - just do old style assignnments.

-### Breaking from meeting driven process just requires the right software
+### Breaking from meeting driven process requires the right software

 Many times the information necessary for asynchronous collaboration is already being written down - just scattered across group chat, issue trackers, wiki,